May 31, 2020

 As a Site Engineer, you should know the contract documents of your project.
 Go through them at least once so that you have the ideas about what is where.

 To have the overall idea be aware of the following points about the contract of your project.

-Technical Specifications (TS): The most important thing is the TS!
-Unless you know what it is for the executable items, strong chance is there to land up on a faulty product and getting deprived of payment.
-Have a close look on the TS book of your contract at the first chance.
+The most important thing is the TS!
+Unless you know what it is for the executable items, a strong chance is there to land upon a faulty product and get deprived of payment.
+Have a close look at the TS book of your contract at the first chance.
 Go to the PMG or Contract team of your project and ask for it and go through in detail.

-Time available: You are executing the works at site, so you definitely need to know what is the time limit within which you have to complete a structure or specific parts of it, so that no penalty can be imposed by the client on your company.
-Look if there are intermediate milestones in your contract so that your drive goes that way and you don’t loose on it.
+You are executing the works at the site, so you definitely need to know what is the time limit within which you have to complete a structure or specific parts of it so that no penalty can be imposed by the client on your company.
+Look if there are intermediate milestones in your contract so that your drive goes that way and you don’t lose on it.

-Terms of payment: This is utmost important if your project’s payment is milestone-based.
+This is of utmost importance if your project’s payment is milestone-based.
 If you know the milestones then your attention will be on the completion of relevant works so that your organization can get more money quickly.
 You will be able to prioritize the works accordingly.

-Safety Standards: Maintaining the Safety standards at the site is crucial at project sites.
+Maintaining the safety standards at the site is crucial at project sites.
 Even if your company has its own safety norms it is always advisable to know the requisites of the client as per the contract so that you never default on those.

-Priorities of documents: In case there is any conflict in between two contract documents (e.g. BOQ and drawings), the relevant clause of your contract document will be able to tell you which one to abide by.
+In case there is any conflict between two contract documents (e.g. BOQ and drawings), the relevant clause of your contract document will be able to tell you which one to abide by.
 Look for the priority of documents in your contract.